dcon0610/homework2/README.md

 The code was validated by an HTML validator and found to have no major errors; just minor issues which I chose to ignore as they related to headings in sections which I didn't need, as the sections were cards.

 One surprising thing I found was that the style had to be in the head.
 I have always put style after the main body and it runs fine, however this position made the HTML give an error.

+I also had a lot of trouble uploading the repository to the site: specifically: getting the links to work.
+I had to delete the entire repository and start again.
+The reason was because git add . was not recognizing when I changed everything to lower case and so not committing those files.
+Lesson learnt: stick with everything lower case all through the assignment.